Who is at risk for Inferior Vena Cava (IVC) filter injuries?

 About hiring an IVC filter injury lawyer.

 Since 1985, Woods & Woods has successfully represented thousands of injured people and their families.
 Our staff works tirelessly to get injured people the compensation they deserve.
-Woods & Woods Indiana defective product lawyers never charge a penny unless we win your IVC Filter lawsuit.
+Woods & Woods defective product lawyers never charge a penny unless we win your IVC Filter lawsuit.
 If you lose your IVC Filter lawsuit, you owe us nothing.

 We offer free legal consultations to anyone.
 If you have questions, we have answers and it won’t cost you to talk to us.
 We will help you decide what course of legal action is best for your family.
 There is no obligation to hire us after a free legal consultation